-As of June 1, 2015, the OSHA Hazard Communication Standard (HCS) requires pictograms on labels to alert workers of the chemical hazards they could be exposed to.
-The pictogram on the label is determined by the chemical hazard classification.
+As of June 1, 2015, the Hazard Communication Standard will require pictograms on labels to alert users of the chemical hazards to which they may be exposed.
+Each pictogram consists of a symbol on a white background framed within a red border and represents a distinct hazard(s).